Going through a divorce will likely be one of the most significant and overwhelming life events you'll ever experience.

 This way, they can ensure all issues will be discussed thoroughly - in the proper order and given the time and attention they require.

 While we can’t speak for all California mediators, for us the answer is a resounding yes!

-Given our expertise working with couples divorcing after a long-term marriage, high asset cases, divorce with a business involved, and those involving complicated compensation, variable compensation and deferred compensation issues, and gray divorces, most cases we handle have a high degree of complexity.
+Given our expertise working with couples divorcing after a long-term marriage, divorce with a business involved, and those involving high assets, complicated compensation, variable compensation and deferred compensation issues, and gray divorces, most cases we handle have a high degree of complexity.

 While both the divorce mediation process and collaborative process choose to focus on keeping a couple out of court, there are a significant number of ways in which they are different.